Brand Names: Romazicon

-Flumazenil is used to reverse the sedative effects of a benzodiazepine when used during surgery or other medical procedure.
-Flumazenil is also used to treat benzodiazepine overdose.
+Flumazenil is used to reverse benzodiazepine sedation to help you wake up after your medical procedure.
+Flumazenil is also used to treat benzodiazepine overdose in adults.

-Flumazenil may also be used for purposes other than those listed in this medication guide.
+Flumazenil may also be used for purposes not listed in this medication guide.

 What are the possible side effects of flumazenil (Romazicon)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregiver right away if you have:

 - chest pain and severe dizziness, rapid pulse, fast or pounding heartbeats; or